String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Examples

-This is the standard setup for which the string method was originally devised.
-Numerous applications exist, most importantly for chemical systems and molecular dynamics, including Lennard-Jones clusters, water clusters, peptides~\cite{wales:2006}, crystal deformations~\cite{e-ren-vanden-eijnden:2005}, and quantum mechanics/molecular mechanics simulations~\cite{hu-yang:2008}.
-A straightforward generalization of the flow~(\ref{eq:gradient-traditional}) is to choose an additional \emph{mobility} matrix $M(x)\in\RR^{d\times d}$ which is symmetric and divergence free (i.e. $\sum_i \partial_{x_i} M(x) = 0$), so the evolution equation becomes
+Numerous applications for this setup exist, most importantly for chemical systems and molecular dynamics, including Lennard-Jones clusters, clusters of water molecules, peptides~\cite{wales:2006}, crystal deformations~\cite{e-ren-vanden-eijnden:2005}, and quantum mechanics/molecular mechanics simulations~\cite{hu-yang:2008}.
+A straightforward and well-known generalization of the flow~(\ref{eq:gradient-traditional}) is to choose an additional \emph{mobility} matrix $M(x)\in\RR^{d\times d}$ which is symmetric and divergence free (i.e. $\sum_i \partial_{x_i} M(x) = 0$), so the evolution equation becomes